What do you want to know?

 Nutrition highlights

-- Vitamin K and manganese support bone health and growth.
+- Vitamin K — supports bone health and blood clotting.

 Safety quick tips